June is National Safety Month

 - A graphic you can share on social media

-You will also be able to download the official National Safety Month Poster, register for a free webinar on June 22 about Preventable Deaths, and order promotional materials for National Safety Month including flags, pins and ribbons.
+You will also be able to download the official National Safety Month Poster, download family activity sheets and learn more about starting a workplace wellness plan.
 They also make it easy by adding related links to other materials that could also be useful during National Safety Month.

 Every organization, regardless of industry, is encouraged to participate in National Safety Month.
 Ideas for workplace activities include:

 - Companies can conduct a safety meeting or toolbox talk on the weekly focus and encourage a discussion among team members.

 - Organizations can send out weekly emails with the related articles and tip sheets to allow employees to read as they have time throughout the week.

 - Articles and tip sheets can be printed out and provided to team members or posted on bulletin boards in common areas.

 - The president, owner or Safety Director can email a personal letter to all employees about what National Safety Month means for them with the message they want to convey to all employees.